Get insider access

 • Slow room mapping.

-The iRobot j7 is a middling choice for low-pile carpet.
-It doesn't suck up much in the way of larger material like sand and struggles with cleaning fine debris like baking soda, though it does a fantastic job dealing with pet hair on this surface type.
+The iRobot j7 is an alright choice for low-pile carpets.
+It delivers decent overall performance on this surface type, though it might need to make another pass to clear away debris along walls and in corners.
 In addition, it has many parts that need cleaning and incurs high recurring costs.
 This vacuum feels amazingly well-built, and its self-emptying feature also helps slightly reduce hands-on maintenance requirements.
 It also maneuvers itself around obstacles amazingly well.

 Pros